 An anti-hero origins love story with a different kind of Marvel hero.

-Deadpool | Official HD Trailer #1 | 2016, 20th Century Fox UK, http://www.youtube.com and photographs © 20th Century Fox
+Deadpool | Official HD Trailer #1 | 2016, 20th Century Fox UK and photos © 20th Century Fox

-When darlin’ husband suggested going to see a Ryan Reynolds superhero movie, my first thought was one of horror as I remembered as he put it “the Ryan Reynolds head in CGI land movie”, the Green Lantern (2011).
-So after showing me a trailer of Deadpool (2016), where Ryan Reynolds plays a wise cracking, sarcastic – and loveable for these reasons alone – anti-hero with plenty of love for his pop culture references, his weaponry and for his girl, he convinced me this was a film I would enjoy.
+When Darlin Husband suggested going to see a Ryan Reynolds superhero movie, my first thought was one of horror as I remembered as he put it “the Ryan Reynolds head in CGI land movie”, the Green Lantern (2011).
+After showing me a trailer of Deadpool (2016), where Ryan Reynolds plays a wise-cracking, sarcastic – and lovable for these reasons alone – anti-hero with plenty of love for his pop culture references, his weaponry and for his girl, he convinced me this was a film I would enjoy.

 So what’s the film about, our anti-hero is found in a taxi hoping to be ready to meet up with the bad guy’s car and bike entourage.
 No reason is given why at this time.
 He bonds with the taxi driver Dopinder.
 Then with only a dozen bullets, his fists and a couple of swords he puts John Wick (2014) to shame disposing of bad guys.

-This film, like Antman (2015) was co written by the actor involved, and in which Reynolds pokes fun at himself as a heart-throb and as a character in one of his previous movie.
+This film, like Ant-man (2015) was co-written by the actor involved, and in which Reynolds pokes fun at himself as a heart-throb and as a character in one of his previous movies.
 It is essential, that you have a good knowledge of films for this movie, for which I was able to explain some of the references!
 Films from Alien 3 (1992) to Notting Hill (1999) to Say Anything (1989) are alluded to.